10 Japan-Made Umbrellas: Lightweight, Strong and Fashionable

 The previously mentioned MOONBAT has an extensive lineup that includes estaa.
 This umbrella brand has even become a topic of conversation on social media.
 The most attractive feature of this plastic umbrella is its unique color gradations.

 In Finnish, "estaa" means protection.
-You can protect yourself against the natural elements whether it's rain, wind, or climate change.
+You can protect yourself against the natural elements, whether it's rain, wind, or climate change.
 The umbrella's concept is for users to have an enjoyable mood regardless of whatever weather comes their way.

 Bring a pop of color into your life just by using this umbrella.
 The estaa brand will be the starting point for adding fun and joy to your day!

-8. JUNDOMECY: A Durable and Lightweight Umbrella!
+10. JUNDOMECY: Durable and Lightweight Umbrellas

 We recommend the JUNDOMECY see-through stick umbrella for those who don't want to wander into a convenience store and purchase any old umbrella.